-This is my channeled message from the Buddha for Trump lovers and Trump haters alike.
-He suggests the Middle Path, which means rising above extremes.
-The Buddha says anytime we feel an intense desire for one outcome, or dislike for the opposite, we have painted ourselves into a corner of fundamentalism.
-When we love or hate things intensely, both extremes are a dead-end path that blocks our spiritual freedom.
-If you want something so passionately, or you dislike something vehemently, you have made yourself into an indulgent fundamentalist.
-With this mindset, you may miss the bigger picture completely.
+Yes, we have preferences.
+Maybe you love broccoli and hate beets.
+Where do these preferences come from?
+Are they learned?
+Or innate?
+Whenever we love or hate things intensely, both extremes are a dead-end path that blocks our spiritual freedom.
+If you desire something so passionately, or you dislike the opposite vehemently, you are creating a rigid mindset.
+With this limited perspective, you could miss the bigger picture completely.
 You might make the wrong friend.
-You might buy into thoughts that lead to unhappiness.
+You might mistakenly believe thoughts that lead to unhappiness.

 The Middle Path of Avoiding Extremes